-Last year, I planted nasturtium (Tropaeolum) in the garden and they took off really nicely.
-These plants produce beautiful red, yellow or orange blooms.
-They quickly fill your garden beds, planters and hanging baskets with edible, bright and colorful flowers.
+Last year, I planted nasturtium Tropaeolum in the garden and they took off really nicely.
+These plants produce beautiful red, yellow, or orange blooms.
+They quickly fill your garden beds, planters, and hanging baskets with edible, bright, and colorful flowers.
 Nasturtium grows as an annual, but you can still enjoy them year after year.
 Nasturtiums grow readily from seed, either by purchasing seed packets or from your own garden plants.
 The plants will die off in the fall, but you can simply collect the fallen seeds for a continuous supply of new nasturtium.

 A jar of stored nasturtium seeds.